Denver Housing Authority Programs

 Colorado, I Have a Dream Foundation

-DHA has partners with the Colorado I Have a Dream Foundation (CIHADF) to provide youth and family programming in Denver’s Westwood community.
+DHA has partnered with the Colorado I Have a Dream Foundation (CIHADF) to provide youth and family programming in Denver’s Westwood community.
 CIHADF provides individualized tutoring and group programming focused on developing social and emotional skills, financial literacy, career readiness, and health and wellness support for the entire family.